Elliotte Friedman thinks Phillip Danault will ask the Kings to let him go himself - Dose.ca

 Because even if he doesn't have a season to match his talent, Danault has one element in his game that is attractive: his reliability in the defensive zone.
 He can be used against opposing top trios – we saw him do it in Montreal's playoffs in 2021 – and his versatility makes him an important player in big moments.

-Would Ken Holland want the same thing Barry Trotz got for Ryan O'Reilly – an A prospect and a first-round pick?
+After all, Ken Holland doesn't have the luxury of wanting the same thing Barry Trotz did for Ryan O'Reilly, namely an A prospect and a first-round pick.

-Would the Kings prefer to get a player who can help right now, given that the team is old and this may be the club's last chance to win the Stanley Cup for a long time?
+But maybe the Kings would rather get a player who can help right now, in the context of an aging team and perhaps the club's last chance to win the Stanley Cup for a long time to come…

-Whatever.
 All this to say that the Phillip Danault issue is likely to become increasingly popular in the coming weeks.
-And it makes you wonder whether Kent Hughes will want to stick his nose into the matter…
+And it makes you wonder whether Kent Hughes will want to stick his nose in…

 Overtime